Our Wider Offer

 Halstow school also hosts the Halstow Community Choir that rehearse weekly on Tuesdays during term time 8pm-9.15pm for adults 18 and above.

-We hope you have found this information useful and if you have any questions regarding music at Halstow please contact Adam Stoodley via the school office.
+We hope you have found this information useful and if you have any questions regarding music at Halstow please contact Sophie Porter-Gillespie via the school office.